 Aim high.

-Bramley Church of England Aided Infant and Nursery School is a maintained Infant and Nursery School for children aged 2 to 7 years.
-It is maintained and funded mainly by Surrey County Council and is a Guildford Diocesan Voluntary Aided Church School.
+Bramley CofE Infant and Nursery School is a fully inclusive School that warmly welcomes families from all faiths or no faiths, communities, cultures and backgrounds.
+As a Church of England Aided School, we determine our own admission arrangements and our ethos.
+Our school vision reflects the close links the school has with the Church and Christian values and beliefs.
+This association is reflected in the School prospectus which is available on the school website, alongside details of our admission arrangements, these can be collected from the school office.

-Bramley CofE (VA) Infant and Nursery School is a fully inclusive School that warmly welcomes families from all faiths or no faiths, communities, cultures and backgrounds.
 Children are admitted only in accordance with this policy and where places are available, in accordance with the below order of priorities.

 The local authority has delegated children’s admission to the Governing Body.
 Admissions and session allocation are decided by the Headteacher.
 A final decision where places are oversubscribed rests with a panel of governors on behalf of the governing body in line with the over subscription criteria below.